dan-mihai-filipescu/eliLaBr/README.md

   All these information collected from a *Step* residing in a *Sensitive Detector* is put together into a memory unit cell structure constituting the so-called *Hit*.
 Thus, for an *Event* we are putting together a *Collection (or Vector) of Hits* residing in the *Sensitive Detectors*.

   The information from *Hits Collection* is further analyzed and processed in *End Of Event Action* method from the **`EventAction`** class.
-Thus the energy deposition in time is analysed for each neutron counter separately and and also for target.
+Thus the energy deposition in time is analyzed for each neutron counter separately and and also for target.
 The **ROOT** class **`TSpectrum`** is used to identify separate peak energy deposited over time.
 These chained vectors of pairs (DepositedEnergy, Time) are stored in a **`TVectors`** class, specially written for this task.
 The information written in such vectors is possible to be analyzed later, considering different time integration constants, in a similar way as the *Shaping time* is acting in real electronics, in order to be able to treat energy deposits with enough distance in time between them as different events.
 For example, if in the same GEANT event, after a first neutron is detected in one counter, if a second neutron is detected by the same counter at an enough time distance from the first neutron (due to longer thermalization time), we can consider two different neutron detection events for the same counter.

   In *End Of Event Action* method the energy deposited is integrated on each counter and in the target, the average time of energy deposited is computed (if we had EDep>0) for each counter and for target, and the multiplicity of detectors along with their index number is determined in order to put all these information into vectors.